By D’Antrese McNeil, Navy Spouse

 It’s the infamous PCS, and that means preparing your home for the movers to come and invade.
 I’m kidding!
-Come and pack up your home and carry them to your next adventure.
-If you’re not brave enough to tackle and conquer (I am NOT btw) doing a DITY (Do It Yourself) move, then the military will send one of their contracted companies your way.
+If you’re not brave enough to tackle and conquer doing a DITY (Do It Yourself) move, (I am NOT btw) then the military will send one of their contracted companies your way for a full on military move.

 I know for us, we’ve always provided some form of nutrition for our movers.
 The way we see it, if we take care of them, they take care of our stuff, right?
 I know, I know, that’s not ALWAYS the case, but we’d rather play it safe.
 I crowd-sourced a few Facebook groups to see how others responded to this topic.